wghost/PatcherGUI/PatcherGUIReadme.txt

 PatcherGUI - a tool to install and maintain modifications for XCOM:EU and EW
 ============================================================================

 The information below is intended for mod-users mostly.
-If you're a mod developer, please, consult "PatchUPK_Readme.txt" file, included in the program archive.
+If you're a mod developer, please, consult "PatchUPK_Readme.txt" file, included in the program distribution.
 It contains all the information needed to create mod files for use with PatchUPK/PatcherGUI.

 Program features: